Blowout US economic growth in summer is already fading

 “There is little to suggest that consumers foresee the economy gaining momentum in the final months of 2020, especially with COVID-19 cases on the rise and unemployment still high,” said Lynn Franco, the board’s senior director of economic indicators.

+Despite 25 years of experience in office administrative work, Tayama is looking for jobs outside an office, with little or no customer contact, like delivery driving.

+“It’s just very scary to go back” to an office, she said.
+“I don’t want to be in contact with a lot of people.”

-The unemployment rate is 7.9%, down significantly from 14.7% at the outset of pandemic recession but still historically high.
-And hiring has slowed sharply, from a peak of 4.8 million in June to 661,000 in September.
+But finding work may be a challenge.
+Though the unemployment rate, at 7.9%, is down significantly from 14.7% at the outset of the pandemic recession, it is still historically high.
+And hiring has slowed for three straight months.
 The economy is still roughly 10.7 million jobs short of recovering all the 22 million jobs that were lost to the pandemic.

 “We bounced off the bottom really aggressively, but since then, there is this deceleration,” said Seth Carpenter, chief U.S. economist at UBS.
 “The big issue is not how big the third quarter rebound is, but how fast is the next phase of the recovery coming?”